Michael Munger: Biography

 Munger grew up on a Valencia orange farm south of Orlando.

 Munger studied economics at Davidson College, graduating with a Bachelor of Arts in 1980.
-He then did graduate study in economics at Washington University in St. Louis, earning an Master of Arts in 1982 and a Ph.D. in 1984 with a dissertation entitled "Institutions and Outcomes: Two Essays on the Importance of Legislative Structure for Understanding Public Policy".
+He then did graduate study in economics at Washington University in St. Louis, earning a Master of Arts in 1982 and a Ph.D. in 1984 with a dissertation entitled "Institutions and Outcomes: Two Essays on the Importance of Legislative Structure for Understanding Public Policy".
 He is a past president of the Public Choice Society, was the North American Editor of the journal Public Choice, and (since 2013) is a co-editor of The Independent Review, a publication of the Independent Institute, where he is a senior fellow.
 He has been published in the American Political Science Review, the American Journal of Political Science, and the Journal of Politics and has had books published with the Cambridge University Press and the University of Michigan Press.
 Since March 2012 he has been a member of the Board of Visitors of Ralston College.
 He also serves as an Adjunct Scholar at the Cato Institute and as a member of the Academic Council of the Jack Miller Center.

 He writes for the Bleeding Heart Libertarians blog and the Learn Liberty blog.

 Career

 Munger has worked as a staff economist for the Federal Trade Commission during the Reagan Administration and taught at Dartmouth College, the University of Texas at Austin, and UNC-Chapel Hill before becoming a political science professor at Duke University in 1997.
 In 2000, he became the head of Duke's political science department.
 His research centers around elections and campaign finance.

 At Duke, Munger says he works "across the aisles – there aren't a lot of other Libertarians there."

 Three scholars, namely Melvin Hinich, Douglass North and Barry Weingast, were reported to be heavily influential to Munger.

-In 2011, Munger portrayed a security guard at the beginning of a video titled "Fight of the Century", featuring a rap battle between actors portraying economists John Meynard Keynes and Friedrich Hayek, discussing the effects of government spending on the economy.
+In 2011, Munger portrayed a security guard at the beginning of a video titled "Fight of the Century", featuring a rap battle between actors portraying economists John Maynard Keynes and Friedrich Hayek, discussing the effects of government spending on the economy.
 As of December 2017, the video has amassed over 3.8 million views.

 Political activities

 Munger has run for multiple state-level offices in North Carolina as a Libertarian.
-Munger is currently running in 2022 for the North Carolina State Senate to represent District 13.
+Munger ran for the North Carolina State Senate to represent District 13 in 2022.
 His key issues include improving school choice for lower socioeconomic background families and "dismantling and reforming" the Alcoholic Beverage Control system in North Carolina.
 In 2020, Munger ran as a Libertarian for the North Carolina House of Representatives in District 34.
 He received 4.4% (2,449) of the votes and lost to Democrat Grier Martin.